Activities on this page are currently limited or on hold due to COVID. We look forward to return to full programming after the pandemic.

 Caregivers are a vital part of the care of our patients in so many ways.
 Family Support has established programs to help caregivers find their own time of respite, as well as ways for them to practice self-care.

-In this program, teams of volunteers coordinate the preparation of home-cooked meals for the inpatient caregivers on the PBMT unit.
-Meals are typically prepared at the volunteer's homes, work establishment, or place of worship and delivered to caregivers in the Connection playroom.
-Providing a meal is a wonderful way to provide a tangible sign of comfort and care for our families as they often find themselves living on hospital or vending machine food much of the time.
-For more information about how your organization can participate in the Community Meals Program, please contact Julie Berry.
+In this program, donors can sponsor a pre-packaged, catered meal for the parents & caregivers on the PTCT unit.
+Donors work with FSP staff to coordinate the logistics of the meal.
+FSP staff will handle all delivery of meals to the caregivers.
+Providing a meal is a wonderful, tangible way to provide comfort and care for our families as they often find themselves living on hospital or vending machine food much of the time.
+For more information about how you or your organization can participate in the Community Meals Program, please contact Julie Watson.

 Once a week, a licensed massage therapist comes to the unit so that caregivers may receive much-needed relaxation and relief.